 Note on Academic Preparation

 Mathematical and scientific coursework for Engineering is quite rigorous, so students must come to Georgetown well-prepared if they expect to finish the preparatory courses in three years.
 Students should meet the minimum standards for admission to Georgetown and should also have a strong background in mathematics, sufficient to begin at least in Precalculus in their first semester at Georgetown.
-If at all possible, a student should be prepared to begin in at least Calculus I, which requires a strong precalculus background in high school and an ACT Math sub-score of 26 or higher, or the equivalent.
+If at all possible, a student should be prepared to begin in at least Calculus I, which requires a strong precalculus background in high school and which strongly recommends an ACT Math sub-score of 26 or higher, or the equivalent.

 Note on Program Outcomes